Pay a Bill

 Will I still have access to the original COVID booster?

-With the approval of the bivalent booster, the monovalent booster is no longer recommended for individuals 12 and older, however we continue to offer the original booster for kids aged 5-11.
+With the approval of the bivalent booster, the monovalent booster is no longer recommended for individuals 5 and up.